 - The Stirling and St Andrews Graduate Programme was ranked the third best Philosophy programme in the UK in the latest Philosophical Gourmet Report.

-- Students have a number of optional modules with a focus on metaphysics or logic to choose from.
+- Students can choose from a number of optional modules with a focus on metaphysics or logic.

 - Supervisors at both St Andrews and Stirling are available to oversee the MLitt dissertation.